agserrano3/test_repo/recipes/paella.md

 - During the last 7-8 minutes add the rosemary.
 Leave it to cook for around 5 minutes before removing it from the pan.
 - The paella is cooked when the liquid has evaporated but the mixture is not completely dry.
 - In order to achieve the famous socarrat, the crispy caramelised bottom, leave it to cook a little longer over a low flame.
+- Cover the pan and let it rest for 5 min before serving.